juwujaren2/AndroidAppConverter/Assignment4/Documentation/Manual.md

 * Meters
 * Centimeters

-The Value field is a free-form text field that allows users to enter a value that the Distance Converter app will use to perform the conversion.
-Once the user has entered a value in the Value field, the user can use one of two buttons to either process the conversion or clear the screen to enter new values.
+The Value field is number field that allows users to senter a value that the Distance Converter app will use to perform the conversion.
+Once the user has entered information in the Value field, the user can use one of two buttons to either process the conversion or clear the screen to enter new values.

-Clicking the Convert button will display the result of the conversion in the Result field.
-However, clicking the Clear button will reset the the Convert From field back to the default value of "Miles" and the Convert To field to the default value of "Kilometers."
+Once the user has made his selections, he can use the Convert button to display the out of the conversion in the Result field.
+Clicking the Clear button will reset the the Convert From field back to the default value of "Miles" and the Convert To field to the default value of "Kilometers."
 The system will also remove any values from the Value and Result fields.
 In the event that the same values are selected by the user in the Convert From and Convert To fields, the system will pass the same value as the Value field as the result in the Result field.